consolejockey/GoSFV/README.md

 # GoSFV

-GoSFV is a fast and simple command-line tool designed for the swift verification of file integrity through Simple file verification (*SFV*).
+GoSFV is a fast and simple command-line tool designed for the swift verification of file integrity through Simple File Verification (*SFV*).
 Written entirely in Go, it offers reliability and speed in one package.

 ## Usage